The Soul Star ⭐️ The Planet of Algoritmo

 ⭐️

-At night in his apartment of cedar and bergamot Algotodo imagined he could detect her sweet elusive scent.
+At night in his Algodad apartment of cedar and bergamot, Algotodo imagined he could detect her sweet elusive scent.
 In the most sorrowful of his dreams, she sung to him, her voice eventually drowned by the wind that swept between the desolate willow trees, down where the long purples grew and her coronet weeds fell into the stream, incapable of her own distress.
 Or he sat wide awake, listening, looking out his window at the great vale of tears and at the stars, thinking of the paths he might have taken.

 It was impossible that she no longer existed.
 Where could she have gone?